occasional16/researchopia/zotero-plugin/README.md

 ## Next steps
 - Tighten integration with the Item Pane (embedded page tied to selected item)
-- Authentication/session sharing with researchopia if needed
+- Authentication/session sharing with academic-rating if needed
 - Port more UI from your existing browser extension